BabyYod4/lypp/README.md

 The real question i would like to ask you guys is: **What do you think of the idea?
 What would you change/add/remove?**

+## When it could usefull
+Image working in an dynamic team that had people using different programming languages.
+They could write the code in their own development envoirment and once its working they can easily copy paste it in a LY++ block which makes it instantly compatible with the other blocks.
+I also could see some use for envoirments where the a task running needs to be patched or modified, but the execution cannot stop as the downtime would cause allot of money to be lost.

 ## So what is this about?
 The example code you have read shows you how 'block oriented' programming can be used to make multiple programming languages compatible with each other.